ifabrisarabellapark/sc-solana-examples/helloworld-counter/README.md

 # Solana Contract | Event Emitter :satellite:
-A Solana Rust smart contract (or program) that emits log events, says "helloworld", and counts the number of helloworld-calls.
+A Solana Rust smart contract (or program) that emits log events, says "helloworld", and counts the number of helloworld-output.

 ---